 Theft is still theft.
 Wrong is still wrong.
 Stealing is still stealing.

-It’s not your right to do, or justify doing, what you want with something that belongs to someone else.
+It’s not acceptable to do what you want with something that belongs to someone else.

-The scenario you raise is incredibly important.
+The scenario the questioner raised is absolutely valid.
 There are millions of people worldwide whose quality of life could be improved by better access to the information and education that these technologies enable.
 In fact, I believe it’s key to humanity’s future.

-Not only do I believe that theft is not the answer, I also believe it’s not even necessary.
+However, not only do I believe that theft is not the answer; it’s not even necessary.

 There are plenty of totally free alternatives that enable the same level of education and opportunities that more expensive commercial software does.

-Heck, assuming they’re running on less-than-current hardware, many of the free alternatives would be a better fit, given their typically lower hardware requirements.
+Heck, assuming they’re running on less-than-current hardware, many of the free alternatives would be a better fit because they have lower hardware requirements.

-For anyone in this situation, be it here in the U.S. or elsewhere on the planet, there are so many serviceable free alternatives that I can’t see needing to resort to piracy as a way to provide the education that would benefit those many folks so inclined.
+For anyone in this situation, be it here in the U.S. or elsewhere, there are so many serviceable free alternatives that I see no need to resort to piracy to provide the education that would benefit the folks so inclined.

 The motive

-I’m not going to accuse your friend of anything, because I simply don’t know, but in the majority of situations such as you describe, the individual doing the copying and distribution is making a profit.
-“Hundreds of copies which were sold for no more than $5” quickly adds up.
+I’m not going to accuse your friend of anything because I simply don’t know, but in the majority of situations such as you describe, the individual doing the copying and distribution is making a profit.
+“Hundreds of copies which were sold for only $5” quickly adds up.
 For someone making a one-time purchase of a package such as Office for, say, $400 in the U.S., illegally selling 200 copies at $5 each doubles the investment.
-All of a sudden, the effort doesn’t look as altruistic as we think.
+Suddenly, the effort doesn’t look as altruistic as we think.

-In fact, I would go so far as to consider whether someone doing this, when there are totally free alternatives, might not be taking advantage of the very people he claims to be helping.
+In fact, I would consider whether someone doing this when there are free alternatives could be taking advantage of the people he claims to be helping.

-For those who believe that the pricing model of commercial software vendors is somehow “unfair”, using the free alternatives instead is a great way to make a statement as well.
+For those who believe that the pricing model of commercial software vendors is unfair, using the free alternatives instead is a great way to make a statement.

 Do this